Categorical diagonalization and $p$-cells: New conjectures about -cells

 The main theorem of \cite{EHDiag} is a categorification of the Lagrange interpolation construction whereby, given a prediagonalizable functor whose eigenvalues are \emph{homologically distinct} (i.e. different cells have different values of $\cb$), one can construct projection functors and prove categorical diagonalizability.
 In dihedral type $\FT_W$ has homologically distinct eigenvalues.
 In type $A_n$ for $n \ge 5$ the full twist does not, though \cite{EHDiag2} is able to prove the categorical diagonalizability of the full twist using additional techniques.

-\begin{rmk} An \emph{eigenobject} for a chain map $\al$ (such as $\al_{\la}$ above) is an object $M$ such that $\al \ot M$ is a homotopy equivalence.
+\begin{rmk} Consider a chain map $\al$ (such as $\al_{\la}$ above) from a shift of the identity $\one(a)[b]$ to a complex $F$.
+An \emph{eigenobject} for $\al$ is a complex $M$ such that $\al \ot M : M(a)[b] \to F \ot M$ is a homotopy equivalence.
 Eigenobjects are the objects in the \emph{$\al$-eigencategory}, a full triangulated subcategory of the homotopy category.
 Recall that the KL basis is not actually an eigenbasis for $\full_W$, it is only an eigenbasis modulo lower cells.
 Similarly, $B_w$ is not a true eigenobject for $\al_{\la}$, only being an eigenobject modulo $\IC_{< \la}$.
 However, using projection functors, one can construct genuine eigenobjects for each $\al_{\la}$, justifying the fact that they are called eigenmaps.
 Note that both projection functors and eigenobjects are typically infinite complexes!
 Eigenobjects-modulo-lower-terms are easier to work with than true eigenobjects. \end{rmk}